hluska/hluska.github.io/_posts/2015-12-25-A-great-testimonial-from-a-client.md

 Whenever I talk with former clients and/or co-founders, I like to focus on the strengths and weaknesses that their words reveal.
 Co-founders provide especially wonderful feedback.
 Since starting a company is so emotional and involves such deep personal buy in, my co-founders have always had the chance to see me at my best and at my worst.

 Sanjay's words reveal my biggest strength and my biggest weakness.
 I'm not particularly sure that I'm talented - rather, I just work harder than anyone I know.
 And besides, I tend to fall more in line with the theory that 'talent' is just the result of thousands of hours of deliberate practice.
-But, if I had to point one my biggest talent, I would say that I am an excellent problem solver.
+But, if I had to point out my biggest talent, I would say that I am an excellent problem solver.

 The weird thing is that my biggest strength is also my biggest weakness.
 I am good at problem solving because I am good at spotting problems and thinking about creative ways to solve them.
 As Sanjay showed, this habit doesn't stop when I have actually solved a problem.
 Rather, I will pick apart my solution and keep solving the problems.